nknguyenhc/ultimate-tictactoe/README.md

 After having constructed the Q-table, our task of selecting the move for the real game play is simple: we look at the next boards, and select the action that results in the board with the lowest possible Q-value.

+### Sarsa

+Sarsa is very similar to Q-learning, that it keeps a "knowledge table".
+The difference is that, during update of Q-value, Q-learning assumes perfect moves afterwards, while Sarsa takes into account the game progression from the simulation.

+Similar to Q-learning, we use tree implementation of the Q-table to save memory.

+There are two important steps in Sarsa, similar to Q-learning:

+1. Simulate
+2. Update

+#### Simulate

+Simulation in Sarsa is similar to Q-learning, where there is a small probability of choosing a random move, otherwise the engine chooses the best move from the current Q-table.

+Q-value of children are inverted in calculating the best move, as the engine should aim minimise the opponent's value.

+#### Update

+Q-update function is as follows:

+$$
+\begin{aligned}
+& Q[s, a] = Q[s, a] + \alpha (r - Q[s, a] + \gamma Q[s', a'])
+\end{aligned}
+$$

+Where $s'$ is the state obtained by applying action $a$ on state $s$, and $a'$ is the action taken at state $s'$ in the last simulation, and $\gamma$ is the discount factor, representing how much the engine should value future rewards.

+In the update function, we only reward the terminal states with non-zero values.
+All intermediate states receive 0 reward.
+Meanwhile, $\gamma$ is set close to $1$, so that the engine solely focuses on the future rewards, which is to win the game. $\gamma$ is set to $0.99$, so that a shorter sequence of moves to winning is preferred over a longer sequence.

 ## User guide

 1. Make sure that you have java version 11 on your computer.
 Key in the following command to check your version: